 Is the styling different?

 Yes, although it’s within the bounds of a traditional midcycle facelift.
 Dimensions are unchanged and the main body is unaltered.
 The brand’s hexagonal grille is back, too, but it’s in a revamped nose with lower cladding designed for better protection from mud and stones.
-The grille is flanked by reshaped headlamps that contribute to the most effective visual change.
+The grille is flanked by reshaped headlamps that are the most effective visual change.
 Their illuminated c-shaped outline blends with the new fascia’s horizontal character lines for an impression is of greater overall width.
 And in a neat touch, the headlamps’ bar-and-circle interior elements suggest the piston motion of Subaru’s boxer engine design (see the “powertrain” section below).
-Rounding out the changes are reshaped mirrors designed to reduce wind noise, and the Limited gets new wheels with high-contrast spoke/rim coloring.
+Rounding out the changes are reshaped mirrors designed to reduce wind noise, and for the Limited, new wheels with high-contrast spoke/rim coloring.